aaron-grau/curic/react/projects/pokedex/pokedex_ii.md

 The `Link` tag will generate an appropriate link to this path.
 While it would be possible to accomplish the same thing with an `a` tag and an `href` property, using React Router's own `Link` tag is less brittle and will do the right thing, even if we use `BrowserRouter` rather than `HashRouter` for example.

-While clicking on a `PokemonIndexItem` will change the browser's url, you may have noticed the following error in your browser console: `[react-router] Location "/pokemon/:pokemonId" did not match any routes`.
+While clicking on a `PokemonIndexItem` will change the browser's url, you may have noticed that nothing is happening.
+We need a `Route` to render when we visit `/pokemon/:pokemonId`.
+Let's make one.
-This tells us that the router was looking for a `Route` with a matching `path` in the `HashRouter` and could not find one.
-Let's fix this.

 ## Phase 5: `PokemonDetail`